-As a signatory to the Board of Taxation's Voluntary Tax Transparency Code, CSC has prepared this report in accordance with the Tax Transparency Code, together with the Australian Accounting Standards Board (AASB) draft guidance in relation to the presentation of Effective Tax Rates in its 2017 Draft Appendix to the Tax Transparency Code.
+As a signatory to the Board of Taxation's Voluntary Tax Transparency Code, CSC has prepared this report in accordance with the Tax Transparency Code, together with the AASB draft guidance in relation to presentation of Effective Tax Rates in its 2017 Draft Appendix to the Tax Transparency Code.
 CSC has also adopted disclosures on proposed new minimum standards as recommended in the Board of Taxation's 2019 Consultation Paper on the Post-Implementation Review of the Tax Transparency Code.

-All information utilised to prepare this report has been sourced internally and from CSC's financial statements for FY19.
+All information utilised to prepare this report has been sourced internally and from CSC's financial statements for FY20.
 This report and any associated disclosures do not form part of any financial statements and have not been subject to independent external audit assurance.

-Reporting currency
+Reporting Currency